tcheld0n/Event-Planning-Software/README.md

 # Event Manager Software

+## Disclaimer

+This version of the project is based on the original work by [Marcelo Palmeira](https://github.com/MarceloPalmeira/software-project-v2).

+All credits for the initial version go to the original author.
+This repository aims to refactor and restructure the code for learning and improvement purposes.

 This project is an event management system that allows you to create, edit, list, and delete events, as well as manage participants, speakers, vendors, feedback, and budgets.
 The application includes a REST API built with Flask, a web front-end using Jinja2 templates (with modular CSS files for each component), and a terminal-based client for direct interaction.

 **Run create_table.py to create the database structure and remember to configure db.py**